buiapp/reaktiv/README.md

 uv pip install reaktiv
 ```

-`reaktiv` lets you **declare relationships between your data** instead of manually managing updates.
+`reaktiv` is a **reactive declarative state management library** that lets you **declare relationships between your data** instead of manually managing updates.
 When data changes, everything that depends on it updates automatically - eliminating a whole class of bugs where you forget to update dependent state.

+**Think of it like Excel spreadsheets for your Python code**: when you change a cell value, all formulas that depend on it automatically recalculate.
+That's exactly how `reaktiv` works with your application state.

 **Key benefits:**
 - 🐛 **Fewer bugs**: No more forgotten state updates or inconsistent data